Dragosne/Portfolio/TA-Projects/TA-Unittest-project/readme.md

 - **Browser**: Tests were performed using Google Chrome
   - **Version**: 126.0.6478.62 (Official Build) (x86_64)

+## Important Notes Before Running Tests

+**Credentials Requirement**: For security reasons, credentials used in the test scripts are not included in this repository.
+To run the tests successfully, you will need to provide your own valid credentials.
+Please create an account on the [BebeTei website](https://comenzi.bebetei.ro/) and update the test scripts with your email and password where needed.
+This is required to perform tests that involve user authentication, such as logging in as a registered user.

+Ensure these credentials are stored securely and are not hard-coded in the scripts if they are to be shared publicly or within an insecure environment.

 ## Installation

 1. Clone the repository: